AlexanderHoughtonCA/moviebrain/README.md

 5. Copy and paste mb-tmdb-api api key into MB_TMDB_API_KEY in mb-movie-db/containers/webserver/.env
 6. Copy and paste mb-omdb-api api key into MB_OMDB_API_KEY in mb-movie-db/containers/webserver/.env

+### MySQL DB Sequelize Migration
+Assuming the DB has been created, run the Sequelize migrations as follows:

+1. Navigate to mb-movie-db/containers/webserver/
+2. chmod a+x ./migrate-db.sh
+3. ./migrate-db.sh

 ### Run Locally